Kentico includes many features that utilize email messages as part of their functionality, such as:

 Kentico EMS required

-You must have the Kentico EMS license to register multiple SMTP servers.
+You need the Kentico EMS license to register multiple SMTP servers.

 You can manage existing servers through the following actions: